am-teich/kirby-patterns/readme.md

 ### patterns.preview.mode

 The default mode to display a pattern is the iframe preview, if a html template file exists.
 This gives the best impression how the pattern will look on your site.
-But you can change this to `php` or `html` instead to switch to the particular tab by default.
+But you can change this to `twig` or `html` instead to switch to the particular tab by default.

 Valid values:

 - preview (default)
-- php
+- twig
 - html

 ### patterns.preview.background